 In GHG inventory, Tier 3 method was used in this category in accordance with 2006 IPCC Guidelines [1].
-The activity data of the amount of iron produced and of coke consumption, coal, and natural gas for estimation of emissions from iron production were obtained from the State Statistics Service of Ukraine [2, 21].
-The carbon content in iron and coke was taken in accordance with the data obtained from the enterprises-producers.
+The activity data of the amount of iron produced and of coke consumption, coal, and natural gas for estimation of emissions from iron production were obtained from SSSU [2, 21].
+The carbon content in iron and coke was taken in accordance with the data obtained from the enterprisesproducers.
 In the calculations, the national value of carbon content in natural gas was used, the determination method and the value of which are presented in Annex 2.5.
 The net calorific value of natural gas was taken in accordance to passports, certificates of physical and chemical properties of natural gas in gas production and gas transportation companies of Ukraine.
 The carbon content of coal was taken on the basis of the values of net calorific value of coal and sulfur content in coal with the corresponding net calorific value in accordance with data obtained from from the enterprises-producers.
-For 2016, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of pig iron production and carbon content in pig iron and coke.
 The ore used for iron production in Ukraine does not contains carbon.
 In the estimation assessment, the scientific-research works were used: "Development of methods of estimation and prediction of GHG emissions at the metallurgical enterprises of Ukraine" [10] and "Development of the method of estimation and determination of carbon dioxide emissions in iron and steel production" [14].
 Use of these scientific-research works made it possible to specify all the details of production components at each Ukrainian enterprise.
 Since iron production processes in Ukraine are characterized by use of fuel resource (coke) directly within the production boundaries of the single enterprise, emissions from energy and non-energy use of coke in iron production - in sub-division into raw material and energy use of the coke were accounted in this category and in order to avoid double accounting excluded from category 1.A.2.a (Energy sector).

-Annex 3.1.3 presents the method of determining the emission factor when using coal and coke, and Annex 3.1.4 - the carbon balance in the blast furnace process developed as a result of the research [10] conducted for 2016.
+Annex 3.1.3 presents the method of determining the emission factor when using coal and coke, and Annex 3.1.4 - the carbon balance in the blast furnace process developed as a result of the research [10] conducted for 2017.